Glenelg (Vic.)

 What are some of the major infrastructure and planning changes likely to influence the Glenelg SA2?

-Key infrastructure and planning changes likely to influence the Glenelg SA2 include: Kentbruck Green Power Hub (Under Assessment); Budj Bim Cultural Landscape Infrastructure (Completed); Tyrendarra Town Area Restructure Plan (Planning); Settlers Rd, Tyrendarra - Roads to Recovery Project (Completed); and Princes Highway West - Bridge Upgrade Fitzroy River, Tyrendarra (Completed).
+Key infrastructure and planning changes likely to influence the Glenelg SA2 include: Kentbruck Green Power Hub (Approved); Budj Bim Cultural Landscape Infrastructure (Completed); Tyrendarra Town Area Restructure Plan (Planning); Settlers Rd, Tyrendarra - Roads to Recovery Project (Completed); and Princes Highway West - Bridge Upgrade Fitzroy River, Tyrendarra (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Glenelg SA2?